 Focused study of marketing to intermediate customers in the manufacturing and services industries.
 Topics include interorganization conflict resolutions, developing synergies and relationships, and organizing for effective marketing effort.

 MKTG 5864 Consumer Behavior 3/0/3

-Prerequisite: MKTG 3803 or equivalent or permission of Department Chair A comprehensive analysis of the factors in human behavior which influence the choice and the use of products and services.
+A comprehensive analysis of the factors in human behavior which influence the choice and the use of products and services.

 MKTG 5866 International Marketing 3/0/3